PsyTeachR/ads-v1/docs/06-joins.md

 `orders` has customer id and the number of items ordered.
-Some customers have no orders, some have more than one order, and some are not in the customer table.
+Some customers from the previous table have no orders, some have more than one order, and some are not in the customer table.

 ```r